gsheee/Final-Project-1-Grace/Collections.md

 ***.count*** – returns the number of items in a `Dictionary`
 ***.isEmpty*** – returns true if the dictionary is empty (.count returns 0)

-You can add a new item to a dictionary by using a new key of the appropriate type as the index and assigning a new vlue of the appropriate type:
+You can add a new item to a dictionary by using a new key of the appropriate type as the index and assigning a new value of the appropriate type:

 ```Swift
 schoolBoards["YRCDSB": "York Region Catholic District School Board"]